pbailis/bailis.org-blog/_posts/2013-05-28-non-blocking-transactional-atomicity.md

 To handle this race condition, we attach additional information to each write: a list of transactional siblings.
-At the start of a multi-key update, clients generate a unique timestamp for all of their writes (say, client ID plus local clock), which they attach to each write, along with a list of the keys written to in the transaction.
+At the start of a multi-key update, clients generate a unique timestamp for all of their writes (say, client ID plus local clock or random hash), which they attach to each write, along with a list of the keys written to in the transaction.
 Now, when a client reads from `good`, it will have a list of transactional siblings with the same timestamp.
 When the client requests a read from one of those sibling items, the server can fetch